Weeks Before Caucus Night

 Also download the tracking sheet:

-The TallyRCV software was developed specifically to tally Ranked Choice Ballots at Caucus Night.
+The TallyRCV software was developed specifically to tally Preferential Ballots at Caucus Night.
 It runs on Google Forms and thus has some requirements to be able to use it:

 - A computer with a modern web browser